polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/import-a-pallet.md

 pallet-nicks = { default-features = false, version = '2.0.0' }
 ```

-As with other pallets, the Contracts pallet has an `std` feature.
+As with other pallets, the Nicks pallet has an `std` feature.
 We should build its `std` feature
 when the runtime is built with its own `std` feature.
 Add the following line to the runtime's `std`
 feature.